Members of the Science Council

 The members of the Science Council are:

-Professor John O’Brien (Vice Chair)
+Professor John O’Brien (Interim Chair)

 Professor J O’Brien is Founder of the Food Observatory, UK and a Visiting Professor at Ulster University, Coleraine.
 In his previous career to 2018 he led the Nestlé global competence centre for Food Safety & Quality and the company’s Food Safety and Integrity Research Programme in Lausanne, Switzerland.
 He is also a former head of food safety for the Danone Group in Paris.